marionebl/jaketrent-blog/content/post/switch-review.md

   - "Book"
   - "Productivity"
 description: The book Switch shows interesting anecdotes and good strategies on how to motivate people and situations to change.
-keywords: book, productivity, switch, dan and chip health, change, change is hard
+metaKeywords: book, productivity, switch, dan and chip health, change, change is hard
 published: true
 image: https://i.imgur.com/zjnOrqX.jpg
 ---